Nam liber tempor cum soluta nobis eleifend option congue nihil

 - Only for use with cats 8 weeks and older.

-- Drontal Plus is used to treat parasitic worms in the cat, including roundworms, hookworms, and tapeworms.
+- Drontal Feline is used to treat parasitic worms in the cat, including roundworms, hookworms, and tapeworms.

 - The drug is administered orally and comes in a tablet that can be given to your cat whole or broken up and disguised in food.